nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 Index provided is invalid.

     * 1a1.
-CONNECTIONS display a message to indicate the index is invalid.
+CONNECTIONS displays a message to indicate the index is invalid.

       Use case ends.

 * 1b.
 Contact at index is already pinned.

     * 1b1.
-CONNECTIONS display a message to indicate contact is already pinned.
+CONNECTIONS displays a message to indicate contact is already pinned.

       Use case ends.